Bio

 Artist Statement

-My work explores the intersection of art, archaeology, and cultural heritage.
+My work explores the intersection of art, archaeology and tangible heritage.
 I am intrigued by the visual and conceptual possibilities stemming from these subjects alongside museological processes.

 Photography by Alice Martin unless stated otherwise.